habibkhan004/habibkhan004/README.md

 # Hi, I'm Habib Ullah 👋

-I'm a **Full Stack Developer** who builds real products — not tutorial clones.
+I'm a **Software Developer** having 2 years of experience in Web and App development.
 My work lives at the intersection of **web, mobile, and AI**, with a strong focus on clean architecture, performance, and scalability.

 I care about **how things work**, not just that they work.